Styling

 Using the Web UI

-The easiest way to get started with FormKit Themes (for Tailwind) is to head directly to https://themes.formkit.com, customize a chosen theme to your liking, and then choose Download theme to be given specific commands to run in the root of your project.
+The easiest way to get started with FormKit Tailwind Themes is to install the themes package and head to themes.formkit.com, customize a theme, and choose Download theme.

 Versatile, configurable, MIT-licensed Tailwind themes for use in your projects.
 Spend less time styling — more time building.